 It's official: Amazon Prime Video is going from strength to strength.
 The streaming platform has been adding exclusive TV shows and fresh news episodes to its already impressive catalogue of content every week.

 UPDATE: This month Amazon has added a new dark fantasy series to its catalogue called Carnival Row.
 Starring Cara Delevingne and Orlando Bloom, the show is about a serial killer who preys on fantastical creatures.
 Bloom plays the detective hunting the killer down and Delevingne is a faerie.
 It's as weird as it sounds, but it's also been so well received it's already been renewed for a second season.

 Although that means you've always got plenty of new series and old favourites to binge on, it also means it can be tricky to choose which one to watch next.
 But this list is here to help make that choice a little bit easier.

-Amazon Prime Video is part of the Amazon Prime membership, which means a lot more than fast deliveries these days.
+For those not in the know, Amazon Prime Video is part of the Amazon Prime membership, which means a lot more than just super fast deliveries these days.

 For starters, there’s Prime Music, Audible freebies, the Kindle Lending Library, lots of photos storage and the chance to stream great movies and TV shows through Prime Video, which is Amazon’s answer to an on-demand streaming service.

-Although Amazon has a huge back catalogue on its Prime Video service, there are lots of mediocre TV options too that might fool you into thinking they’d be worthy of a watch, as well as lots of truly terrible ones, which we'd prefer you didn't waste your time on at all.
+Although Amazon has a huge back catalogue on its Prime Video service, there are lots of mediocre TV options too, which might fool you into thinking they’d be worthy of a watch, as well as lots of truly terrible ones, which we'd prefer you didn't waste your time on at all.